Skip to Main Content

 Table of goal data by year

-Benton County gets a green ranking because they are so close to the goal and seem to have built momentum to getting it done.
+Benton County gets a green ranking because they are so close to the goal, but it feels as if they could use a burst of renewed engagement.

 Household Density